 - Add salt and pepper to taste.
 Sprinkle with chopped parsley leaves before serving.

-- Substitute vegetable broth with water and a tablespoon of Vegeta.
-Vegeta is a popular vegetable and herb-based seasoning.
+- Substitute vegetable broth with water and a tablespoon of Vegeta, a popular vegetable and herb-based seasoning.

 - For the best results, read additional tips in the post above.